rdalen/RasPi_Control-AscentRock_ClimbingWall/docs/RasPi_configuration_description.md

 `
 http://<IP>:1880
 `
-add nodes via Manage PAlette menu; node-red-dashboard, ui-led
+add nodes via Manage Palette menu; node-red-dashboard, ui-led

 To define the multiple storage option for context data - so Node-Red will save the context data and make it available after restarts - add in